• alternate nostril breathing

 A study published in the peer-reviewed journal Psychosomatic Medicine found that a mindfulness meditation practice can positively change immune function.10 Various other reviews and studies support these findings.11 12

-Health Benefit #4: Enhances Brain Health
+Health Benefit #4: Improves Brain Health

 One study found that meditation increased overall brain network integration.
 13 And good news if you’re a non-experienced meditator: another study found that non-experienced meditators practicing just 13 minutes of meditation every day showed increases in mood and focus as well as increased working memory and recognition memory.
 And to top it off, these short meditation sessions produced similar positive behavioral effects as longer sessions.
 14